 Red mites are the bane of many poultry keeper’s lives, and I have tried many red mite treatments over the years to rid my own coops of them.
 During the summer of 2011, I heard about predator mites that could be introduced into a chicken coop to eat red mite for breakfast… lunch… and dinner!
 They sounded like the perfect solution to my red mite problems, so I thought it was well worth checking these little fellas out!

-The predator mites in my trial were supplied by St David’s Poultry (AKA Chickenvet) and I am grateful to them for supplying the mites and providing the necessary information to me.
+The predator mites for my trial were supplied by St David’s Poultry (AKA Chickenvet), and I am grateful to them for supplying the mites and providing information about them to me.